-In order to prepare for English Literature Paper 2, students will study a collection of 15 poems under the heading 'Power and Conflict'.
+In order to prepare for English Literature Paper 2, students will complete their study of their poetry anthology 'Power and Conflict'.
 The anthology is provided by the AQA Awarding Body.
 Students will complete an in-class pre-public examination comparing two of these poems during this term.

 Alongside this, students will begin preparing for English Language Paper 2 by focusing on persuasive writing skills (including speeches, articles, debate writing etc).
-This also supports the undertaking of a Spoken language presentation that each student is required to give on a subject of choice.
+This also supports the undertaking of a Spoken Language presentation that each student is required to give on a subject of choice.
 This assessment is a formal part of their GCSE, but does not hold any weighting - however, it is a mandatory task which validates their English Language GCSE.
 The presentation is scored as a Pass, Merit or Distinction.

-During this term they will complete a formal pre-public examination for English Literature Paper 1.
+During this term they will complete a formal pre-public examination for English Language Paper 1.